Suspect Content vs Hacked Files: Two mySites.guru Tools, One Big Difference

 A suspect content match means a file in your webspace contains code matching at least one of more than 2,000 patterns built from real hacks found on real Joomla and WordPress sites over two decades.
 It does not mean the file is malicious.
 It means the file uses code that hackers also use, and it deserves a look.

 Hackers write in the same language as legitimate developers. move_uploaded_file() powers every legitimate upload form, and every dropped webshell. mail() sends your contact form enquiries, and a spammer’s payload.
 Base64 turns up in CSS image handling as often as it does in obfuscated backdoors.
-A pattern match without context proves nothing either way, which is exactly why the tool calls these files suspect rather than hacked.
+A pattern match without context proves nothing either way, which is exactly why these files land in Suspect content rather than Hacked files.

 False positives here are the design working, not failing.
 The patterns are deliberately inclusive because the alternative is missing the one real backdoor among the 20,000 files on a typical site.
-The tool’s job is to shrink 20,000 files down to a dozen worth reading, and across the 80,000+ sites connected to mySites.guru, that’s exactly what it does.
+The Suspect content tool’s job is to shrink 20,000 files down to a dozen worth reading, and across the 90,000+ sites connected to mySites.guru, that’s exactly what it does.
+This is the same reason a host’s scanner can wrongly flag legitimate code, as happened when OVH called one of our backup files malware.
+The difference is what you do with the flag: investigate it, or treat it as a verdict.

 Click any flagged file name and the tool shows you the exact matched lines with line numbers, alongside the file’s modification date, size, and permissions.
 You can edit the file in place or delete it without ever opening an FTP client.
 Here’s a real one, a BYTE_BUNK webshell caught with 7 pattern matches across its 1,698 lines, from shell_exec() calls to its own boastful title tag:

-When a file carries the red Hacked File badge, the MD5 hash of its entire contents matches a file already confirmed as hacked.
+The Hacked files tool lists files whose MD5 hash matches a file already confirmed as hacked.
 An identical hash means identical bytes: your file is the same, character for character, as one that has been examined and condemned before.
 There is no maybe at this confidence level, and no false positives.
+Where Suspect content judges a file on what it contains, Hacked files judges it on what it is, the full-file hash, which is why this tool gets to call its results facts.

 Every one of the 14,000+ hashes on that list has been through review before it earned its place.
 For years that reviewer was me, reading each backdoor line by line before flagging it.
 Today the AI malware analysis adds confirmed-malicious verdicts to the same list, and I still see every AI verdict and overrule the wrong ones before they pollute the data.